 Location: LaFayette Street near 175 Exit 348 in Ringgold

 Catoosa County Courthouse - Listed on the National Register at a local level of significance.
 Located in Downtown Ringgold.
-Constructed in 1939 as a Federal Works Project.
-Photo: Catoosa Co Chamber of Commerce.
+Constructed in 1939 as a Federal Works Project

 - Location: 7694 Nashville Street, Ringgold - National Register of Historic Places/ local significance